High margins won't last, say cautious EU refiners

 Cracks are high due to supply disruptions following major refinery fires in the United States and Venezuela and ongoing seasonal maintenance in Europe, but refiners said underlying factors such as weak demand would reassert themselves.

-“The bearish margin argument has been delayed, not canceled,” agreed Seth Kleinman, global head of energy strategy at Citi.
+“The bearish margin argument has been delayed, not cancelled,” agreed Seth Kleinman, global head of energy strategy at Citi.

 Refined product margins have been highly volatile this year with gasoline margins moving from negative territory to over $20 a barrel.
 Gasoil has been more stable, but has shown unseasonal strength through the summer as diesel markets tightened considerably, and even fuel oil cracks have improved.